djhunt-ibm/agentic-ai-client-bootcamp/usecases/ask-hr/assets/hands-on-lab-askhr.md

 For Get Time Off Balance skill:
 <img width="1000" alt="image" src="hands-on-lab-assets/image8.1.png">

-42. Once all the skills are published, from menu go to "Skill sets".
+42. Once all the skills are published, from the menu, go to "Skill sets".

 <img width="1000" alt="image" src="hands-on-lab-assets/image10.png">